lyndon-williams/imgurdl/readme.txt

 * add subreddits, minpage and maxpage can stay 0 if you want to download all
 * your new subreddits should appear in the window
-* to download specific subreddits mark/highlight one or more
-* to download all have no subreddits deselected
+* to download specific subreddits mark/highlight one or more to download all have no subreddits selected (deselect all)
 * click start
 * watch as images tick in
   (you can double click a subreddit to open the folder)